BedrockStreaming/CodingDojo/KataVista/README.md

 ### Hints
 * Do not worry about code quality and architecture.
+* The kata is all about testing, not building and organizing the classes inside the project.
 * Focus on making short iteration.
 * You can always visualize your painting with the command `./console.php vista:paint`.
+* Do not overthink things when you don't have clear indications about where to go.

 ### Tools
 All tools are described running ```make help```.

-To use the app, run `php console.php vista:describe`
+To use the app, run `php ./console.php vista:describe` To test your result, run `php ./console.php vista:paint`